Yuanliang-Li/PEMT-CoSim/README.md

     > docker run -it --privileged -p 2222:22 -p 5951:5901 --mount type=bind,source= /YOURDIRECTORY/To/PEMT-CoSim,destination=/PEMT-CoSim --name ubuntu-pemt ubuntu-vnc
     >
     When the 'docker run' command runs, the container starts and executes a startup .sh script that will set up the environment for development. \
     The "--mount" option can make a file or directory on the host machine mounted into the container.
-So, after the installation you can make development/edition/post-processing on your project in your host machine, and run the co-simulation in the container.
+So, after the installation, you can develop/edit/post-process your project on your host machine and run the co-simulation in the container.
 - Install TESP by typing when building the container
     > /root/startup/tesp-1.0.0-linux-x64-installer.run
     >